juliom1516/sep10-freedom-project/blog/entry04.md

 ##### 2/26/24

 ## Context
 The tool I am using is Aframe.
 Aframe helps design virtual reality (VR) experiences.
-Because A-Frame is built on top of HTML, getting started is easier.The foundation of A-Frame is a strong entity-component framework that offers a declarative, extensible, and composable structure; it is more than just a 3D scene graph or a markup language.
+Since A-Frame is made on top of HTML, getting started is considered easier.

 ## Code I learned and what it does

+1. Making a box
+ The code  ```<a-box>``` forms objects like walls, cubes, and boxes.

 ## Basics